MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/dump-global-option-set.md

 ---
-title: " Dump global option set information to a file (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: " Dump choices information to a file (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "This sample showcases how to dump global option set information to a file." # 115-145 characters including spaces.
+description: "This sample showcases how to dump choices information to a file." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 12/20/2019 ms.reviewer: "pehecke"